adelgado/linkbag/README.md

 ### Notes
-* For producation, go to http://localhost:3000/
+* For production, go to http://localhost:3000/
 * For development, go to http://localhost:8080/

 ### License